-This homemade Cranberry Sauce recipe is so quick and easy to make, with fresh cranberries, orange, and just a couple other simple ingredients.
-This classic side dish is a must for Thanksgiving and Christmas, and it only takes 15 minutes to make, so don’t skip it!
+I love how this homemade Cranberry Sauce recipe is so quick and easy to make.
+Made with fresh cranberries, orange juice, and just a couple of other simple ingredients, I always serve this classic side for Thanksgiving and Christmas, and the best part, it only takes 15 minutes to prepare.

 A bowl of cranberry sauce with a spoon.